Home | History

 Efficient, punctual, reliable

-In forty years of business, we have grown by diversifying our services to offer each customer a complete range of solutions and to position ourselves on the market as a comprehensive partner.
-From transport to storage, goods hold no secrets for us.
+Over the course of forty years of activity, we have grown by diversifying our services to offer each client a wide range of solutions and to establish ourselves in the market as a one-stop provider.
+From transportation to storage, we know everything there is to know about goods.

 1985

-It is the 1980s, the years of the new economic boom.
-Claudio and Germano Bellina and Laura Bertulessi stand out in the business world for delivering the best fruit and vegetables from the Bergamo area to Milan.
+It is the 1980s, the era of the new economic boom.
+Claudio and Germano Bellina, along with Laura Bertulessi, stand out in the business world for delivering the region’s finest fruits and vegetables from Bergamo to Milan.

 1986